Nodes¶

 radius = config.attr(type=float, required=True)

-This node class describes the following configuration:
+This class description can be translated into the following configuration:

 {